evantwout/web/source/index.rst

 Development
 -----------
 BEM++ is developed at `University College London <http://www.ucl.ac.uk>`_.
-The current development team includes Simon Arridge, Timo Betcke, Nicolas Salles, Matthew Scroggs and Elwin Van 't Wout.
+The current development team includes Simon Arridge, Timo Betcke, Matthew Scroggs and Elwin Van 't Wout.
 Much of the original work on BEM++ was done by Wojciech Śmigaj, now at Simpleware Ltd. BEM++ is supported by `EPSRC <http://www.epsrc.ac.uk>`_ Grants EP/I030042/1 and EP/K03829X/1.